Skip to content

 Norse Pagan Beliefs

-• It is a polytheistic religion; that suggests they adhere to a polytheistic belief system.
-These deities are just like us in many ways: they fall in love, start families, and argue.
+• It is a polytheistic religion, which suggests that it adheres to a polytheistic belief system.
+These deities are like us in many ways: they fall in love, start families, and argue.

 • They adopted a philosophy of the Natural World.
-Culture and religion are inextricably intertwined; in fact, before the Christian era, the word “religion” did not even exist in pre-Christian Scandinavia.
+Culture and religion are inextricably intertwined; before the Christian era, “religion” did not even exist in pre-Christian Scandinavia.
 Instead, the divine was an inherent element of everything: gods, goddesses, spirits, and other magical creatures can be found anywhere, from animals and plants to rocks and buildings.

 • The importance of ancestors to the family unit cannot be overstated.
-They needed to be revered in some way so that they would bestow their blessings on the family and make sure they lived happily and prosperously.
-If they weren’t put to rest, they’d cause misfortune by haunting the living.
+They needed to be revered in some way so that they would bestow their blessings on the family and ensure that they lived happily and prosperously.
+If they weren’t put to rest, they would cause misfortune by haunting the living.

 • Death was perceived as a natural part of life, and there were no afterlives to reward or punish the living, unlike in Christian belief.